-Motor variables as predictor variables have a significant effect on the casting criterion sprint 100m, which can be determined by the values of the coefficients of multiple correlation R = .624, the determination coefficient R2 = .389 and the coefficient of significance Q = .000.
+Motor variables as predictory variables have a significant effect on the casting criterion long jump, which can be determined by the values of the coefficients of multiple correlation R = .624, the determination coefficient R = .389 and the coefficient of significance Q = .000.
 The overall variability between the predatory system variables and the criterion variable explains the coefficient of determination by 38.9%, while the other 61.1% belong to other characteristics and abilities that are not subject to analysis in the research.
-Variable with a special effect is: jump from a place (0.03).
+Variables with a special effect are: jump from a place, with a coefficient of significance (0.04) and abdominal musculature (0.01).

 Table 4.
-Regression analysis for generation 2017 of variable sprint 100m with morphological variables
+Regression analysis for generation 2018 of variable long jump with morphological variables